2024 Chadian parliamentary election: Background

-The election was later rescheduled to November 2018.
+The elections were later rescheduled to November 2018.
 When this deadline too was not met, a new one of May 2019 was proposed by the government.
 The new National Independent Elections Commission (CENI) was sworn in by the Supreme Court on 4 April 2019 despite protests by segments of the opposition regarding its impartiality.
 On 5 April, the Coordination des Partis Politiques pour la Défense de la Constitution (CPDC) comprising a dozen opposition parties controlling 31 seats in the 188-seat National Assembly rejected the swearing-in, calling it "illegally constituted, null and void and of no effect."
-The country's election board said “the realistic time frame for holding legislative elections is the first quarter of 2020”.
+The country's election board said "the realistic time frame for holding legislative elections is the first quarter of 2020".
 At the beginning of that year a date was set for 9 August 2020, shortly thereafter amended to 13 December, citing increased attacks by Boko Haram around Lake Chad.
-With the COVID-19 pandemic the election was postponed yet again to April, then October, 2021, and later September 2022.
-The junta later announced a further postponement of elections for two years, scheduling elections for around October of 2024.
+With the COVID-19 pandemic the election was postponed yet again to April, then October 2021, and later September 2022.
+The junta later announced a further postponement of elections for two years, scheduling elections for around October 2024.

+On 21 August 2024 the National Election Management Agency (ANGE) announced that parliamentary and local elections would be held on 29 December 2024.
+The submission of candidacies ran from 19 to 28 October, while final election results are expected on 3 February 2025.
+On 13 November, ANGE released a provisional list of candidates, in which it rejected the applications of 46 of 179 political parties and coalitions as well as 103 of 1,260 individuals.
+Among those disqualified were the ruling MPS's secretary general, Mahamat Zen Bada, citing a previous conviction for forgery, and five other MPS officials, who were also disqualified on similar grounds.
+On 25 November the Constitutional Council approved 1,329 candidates.

+In October 2024 the country's largest opposition party, Les Transformateurs, and 15 other opposition parties, said that they would boycott the election, citing concerns about a "corrupt" electoral register and a lack of guarantees that the election would be free and fair.

 Electoral system

-The 188 members of the National Assembly are elected from 116 constituencies.
-Constituencies with a population of over 50,000 have two members, with an additional member for every additional 40,000 residents.
-In constituencies with one seat, the two-round system is used.
-In multi-member constituencies, a party winning over 50% of the vote wins all the seats; if no party wins over 50% of the vote, seats are allocated proportionally using the highest averages method.
+The 188 members of the National Assembly are elected from 128 constituencies, including four constituencies for voters abroad.
+In the 83 constituencies with one seat first-past-the-post voting is used.
+In the 45 multi-member constituencies ranging in size from two to five seats, a party receiving over 50% of the vote wins all the seats available; if no party receives over 50% of the vote, seats are allocated proportionally using the largest remainders method.

+The minimum voting age is 18.
+All Chadian citizens not prohibited from voting by the Electoral Code are eligible to participate.

+For the 2024 elections around eight million people were registered to vote.